 Working together, nine U.S. Department of Energy (DOE) national laboratories manage and operate the Atmospheric Radiation Measurement (ARM) user facility.
-This partnership supports the DOE efforts to better understand and predict Earth’s climate in order to develop sustainable solutions to the nation’s energy and environmental challenges.
+This partnership supports the DOE efforts to better understand and predict Earth’s atmosphere in order to develop sustainable solutions to the nation’s energy and environmental challenges.

 Argonne National Laboratory

 Argonne National Laboratory is responsible for:

 - Managing the Southern Great Plains atmospheric observatory, the largest, most extensive ARM site, and the third ARM Mobile Facility (AMF3)